philanc/luatweetnacl/README.md

 	function is used to encrypt and decrypt.
 	k: a 32-byte string
 	n: a 24-byte nonce
-	As for secretbox(), the text to encrypt MUST start with 32 null bytes. return an encrypted or decrypted string or (nil, error message) if the nonce or key lengths are not valid.
+	return an encrypted or decrypted string or (nil, error message) if the nonce or key lengths are not valid.